Market Place Remodelling: Frequently Asked Questions

 The works to Boyle Cross are part of a wider scheme for the Market Place being progressed by FTC in consultation with Somerset County Council as highway authority.
 The key elements are:

-- A new 20 mph zone and other traffic calming measures to improve pedestrian safety.
+- A 20 mph zone and other traffic calming measures to improve pedestrian safety due end of November 2018.

 - Enhancing existing ‘desire lines’ where pedestrians frequently cross the road using build outs, better dropped kerbs and other features to be agreed with Somerset County Council.